d-markey/squadron/README.md

 * `Isolate`s do not share memory; in particular, global contexts are not shared across `Isolate`s and may have to be initialized multiple times thus increasing the application's memory footprint and startup time.

-* Communicating with an `Isolate` invoves marshalling data in and out; theoretically, only primitive types (`num`, `String`, `bool`, `null`...), `List`/`Map` of primitive types and some specific types like `SendPort` are supported.
-However, object instances may be sent across `Isolate`s on some platforms, e.g. the Dart Native platform (instances will still be copied).
+* Communicating with an `Isolate` invoves marshaling data in and out; theoretically, only primitive types (`num`, `String`, `bool`, `null`...), `List`/`Map` of primitive types and some specific types like `SendPort` are supported.
+However, most object instances may be sent across `Isolate`s on native platforms (instances will still be copied).

-Web Workers have similar characteristics.
-Only primitive types and objects implementing [Transferable](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) can be sent across Web Worker boundaries.
+Web Workers have similar characteristics but only primitive types and objects implementing [Transferable](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) can be sent across Web Worker boundaries.

-Communication between threads does not come for free, and some experiments have found that using `jsonEncode()` may actually be more efficient when sending large data sets (e.g. a `List` containing  many `Map`s) even with the overhead of calling `jsonDecode()` on the receiving end.
+Communication across threads does not come for free, and some experiments have found that using `jsonEncode()` may actually be more efficient when sending large data sets (e.g. a `List` containing  many `Map`s) even with the overhead of calling `jsonDecode()` on the receiving end.
 This is especially true on Web platforms because Dart's implementation of [postMessage](https://api.dart.dev/stable/dart-html/MessagePort/postMessage.html) involves converting Dart objects to native JavaScript objects.
 These objects will then be cloned by the browser.

 ### <a name="channels_and_types"></a>Channels, Types, and Browser Platforms